 Unsafe construction sites and work practices can lead to work exposures to lead.
 Construction workers represented 16% of elevated blood lead concentration cases in 2002-2008.

-From 1990 to 1999, more than 1,000 construction worker died from a chronic dust disease of the lung called pneumoconiosis.
+From 1990 to 1999, more than 1,000 construction workers died from a chronic dust disease of the lung called pneumoconiosis.
 The most common pneumoconiosis conditions that have led to death in construction workers are Asbestosis, Coal Workers’ Black Lung, and Silicosis.

 Many employees who suffer injuries as a result of construction work are not able to enjoy the activities they previously loved.
 Some are no longer able to drive as a result of the pain or immobility.
-And still others are not able to do simple household chores or enjoy time with their children, spouse or other loved ones.
-Common injuries include amputation of a finger, toe or limb, broken bones, burns, lacerations, eye injuries or loss of vision, shoulder, knee, ankle or back injuries.
+And still, others are not able to do simple household chores or enjoy time with their children, spouse, or other loved ones.
+Common injuries include amputation of a finger, toe, or limb, broken bones, burns, lacerations, eye injuries or loss of vision, shoulder, knee, ankle, or back injuries.

 If you or a loved one has suffered an injury as a result of a work-related accident, such as in a factory in the Chicago area, it is important to seek legal counsel from an experienced workers comp lawyer.
-A brief phone conversation with one of our workers compensation attorneys or a visit to our Schaumburg office will help you determine whether you have a case and even give an estimate of the potential settlement amount you may be entitled to receive.
+A brief phone conversation with one of our worker's compensation attorneys or a visit to our Schaumburg office will help you determine whether you have a case and even give an estimate of the potential settlement amount you may be entitled to receive.
 Iamcallingmylawyer.com only gets paid when you do, so there are no fees or risk to you in regard to attorney costs.